thoughtspot/thoughtspot.github.io/_release/notes.md

 ---
-title: ["5.2 Release Notes"]
+title: ["5.3 Release Notes"]
 toc: false
 keywords: "release notes"
-last_updated: May 2019
+last_updated: July 2019
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

 ## What's in the Release Notes

-ThoughtSpot version 5.2.1 is now available.
+ThoughtSpot version 5.3 is now available.
 These release notes include information about new features, fixed issues from the previous releases, and any known issues.

 <!-- * [5.2.1 Fixed Issues](#521-fixed) -->